Strong leaders craft a winning strategy in challenging conditions

 Another practical tip for a successful video call – the mute button

 The global COVID crisis continues with no end in sight.
-It is becoming more important than ever that leaders communicate effectively during video calls and meetings.
+It is becoming increasingly important that leaders communicate effectively during video calls and meetings.
 To help you, I am going to share another practical tip for a successful video call – the mute button.

 Many businesses are still closed due to COVID.